exercism/v3/languages/elixir/exercises/concept/basics/.docs/introduction.md

 end
 ```

-## Comments
+## Documentation

+Documentation is a priority in high-quality Elixir code bases, and there are 3 ways to write inline documentation:

-Comments can be used for inline documentation.
+- Comments can be used for inline documentation.
 Single line comments in Elixir are preceded by `#`.
+- Function-level documentation uses the `@doc` annotation preceding named function definitions
+- Module-level documentation uses the `@moduledoc` annotation following the module definition

 [functional-programming]: https://en.wikipedia.org/wiki/Functional_programming